-Source GT.9 In preparation for the 2012 Summer Olympic Games, Newham, in East London was transformed from a suburb of derelict buildings and polluted rivers into a vast sporting complex.
+Games, Newham, in East a suburb of derelict buildings and polluted rivers into a vast sporting complex.

 Source GT.10 The resources and buildings for the London 2012 Olympic Games were planned with sustainability as a primary concern, adopting a Zero Waste Games Vision.
 The Velodrome in this photo was built using 100% sustainably sourced timber.